SPAM – Part 4

 Change your email address

-If your situation has reached the breaking point with old email accounts overwhelmed with spam, contact our support department and we will assist with the transition from an old account to a freshly minted new one.
+If your situation has reached the breaking point with old email accounts overwhelmed by spam, contact our support department, and we will assist with the transition from an old account to a new one.

-With that we conclude our series on SPAM.
-We hope that the articles have been informative and useful.
-Please do leave any comments below.
+With that, we conclude our series on SPAM.
+We hope that the articles have been informative and valuable.
+Please feel free to leave any comments below.

 Be vigilant, click safe!